Built-in Tools

 Tool Combinations

 Combine multiple built-in tools to create powerful agent capabilities.
-Here are some common combinations:
+Here are some proven patterns:

 Information Gathering